 Visit Rosenborg Palace

-While taking in the beauty of King’s Garden, visit Rosenborg Castle.
+While taking in the beauty of King’s Garden, make it a point to visit Rosenborg Castle.
 The 17th century castle is well-preserved and houses the Danish crown jewels.
-It’s an interesting museum showcasing the royal history of Denmark, and doesn’t take very long to tour.

 Dinner at Torvehallerne fresh market